 - Qualifying work on-campus (e.g., an educationally-purposeful paid student position in a student services office)

 - Simulation course (e.g. in Nursing)

 - Research Assistantship

-If you are a current University of Calgary undergraduate student and participating in a qualifying EL or WIL opportunity in the fall 2020 term, then you can register for the FUSION Skill Development Program by completing the following steps:
+If you are a current University of Calgary undergraduate or graduate student and participating in a qualifying EL or WIL opportunity in the winter 2021 term, then you can register for the FUSION Skill Development Program by completing the following steps:

 - Fill out the online registration form linked below

 - If you do not already have one, create a Destiny One account using your UCID